ignas012/xml_project/README.md

 ## Running the codes

-Execute the `xml_parser.py` script to parse XML data and upload it to a database.
+Execute the `xml_parser.py`.
 This script is responsible for parsing data from XML files and uploading it to a database.

 After successfully running `xml_parser.py`, run the `csv_gen.py` script.
 This script retrieves the data from the database and generates a CSV file named [data.csv](data.csv)